Warehouse Distillery

 • Absente

 Furthermore, Peychaud's bitters are the classic choice used in this cocktail.
-But we wanted to change it up a bit and went with Crude Bitters' "Lindsay" bitters which is a delicious, vivacious tincture made with pecan and magnolia barks with just a hint of habanero peppers for a nice kick.
+But we wanted to change it up a bit and went with Raleigh's Crude Bitters' "Lindsay" bitters which is a delicious, vivacious tincture made with pecan and magnolia barks with just a hint of habanero peppers for a nice kick.
 If you don't have Peychaud's bitters available, any aromatic bitters will suffice.
 Or you can go Warehouse Style and play around with a variety of different bitters.

 So now, on to the good stuff.
 Here's how to make a Sazerac (Warehouse Style)